 There are 56 car manufacturers to choose from in Australia.
 This list will give you a general sense of what's on offer and what each car maker does well.

 This famous Italian tuning house, founded in 1949, is now a fully owned subsidiary of Stellantis.
 It specialises in tuning and modifying a few models based on the Fiat 500, giving them updated performance, brakes, handling characteristics and styling.

 - 124 Spider.
 Sporty convertible that offers an engaging drive.

 - 595. Fast and furious turbocharged small car with a host of customisation options.

 - 595 Competizione.
 132kW of power paired with a five-speed manual guarantees an adrenalin-pumping package.

 Founded in Milan in 1910, this legendary Italian racing brand has long been associated with exciting high-performance sports cars.
-Impressive performance and eye-catching styling are hallmarks of this iconic carmaker, which is now owned by Italian-American giant Fiat Chrysler Automobiles.
+Impressive performance and eye-catching styling are hallmarks of this iconic carmaker, which is now owned by Stellantis.
 Under the guise of Fiat Chrysler Australia, it imports several models down under.